-- Amazon SageMaker: Amazon SageMaker is a fully managed MLOps platform offered by Amazon Web Services (AWS).
+- Amazon SageMaker: Amazon SageMaker is a fully managed MLOps platform that Amazon Web Services (AWS) offers.
 SageMaker helps you manage the entire ML workflow through the platform.
 It makes data collection, model building, testing, and deployment effortless.
 Yet what makes SageMaker wonderful is its No-Code Machine learning solutions.

 - Azure ML: Azure ML is managed by Microsoft Azure.
 Azure ML provides many tools that make it easy to train, test and deploy machine learning models.
-Microsoft also claims to offer to run machine learning workloads anywhere with built-in governance, security, and compliance.
+Microsoft also offers to run machine learning workloads anywhere with built-in governance, security, and compliance.

 - H20.ai: H20.ai is an open-source MLOps platform that we can use on several cloud platforms.
-H20.ai provides several MLOps features as well as AutoML solutions to build models with less human involvement.
+H20.ai provides several MLOps features and AutoML solutions to build models with less human involvement.

 These are just a few of the managed MLOps platforms that are available.
-Each platform has its own strengths and weaknesses, and it is important to choose the right platform for your project.
+Each platform has its own strengths and weaknesses, and choosing the right platform for your project is important.

 If you are interested in learning more about MLOps, there are many courses that you can take.
 These courses will teach you the best practices for training, testing, and deploying machine learning models.

-- Udacity: Udacity offers a nano degree in MLOps.
-The program covers a wide range of topics including, clean coding principles to building ML Pipelines.
+– Udacity: Udacity offers a nano degree in MLOps.
+The program covers many topics, including clean coding principles for building ML Pipelines.

-- Coursera: Coursera has a specialization to learn MLOps.
+– Coursera: Coursera has a specialization in learning MLOps.
 Deeplearning.AI offers this specialization with instructors from Google conducting the courses.

 – EDX: EdX has an interesting MLOps course.
 This program focuses specifically on scaling up TinyML.
 The concept of TinyML has gained popularity in recent years.
 And this course is all about starting there and building a larger ML system.